PhilJay/MPAndroidChart-Realm/README.md

 # Tutorial

-[Here](https://github.com/PhilJay/MPAndroidChart-Realm/wiki/Realm.io-database-integration), you can find a tutorial on how to plot Realm database data with MPAndroidChart.
+[Here](https://github.com/PhilJay/MPAndroidChart-Realm/wiki/Realm.io-database-integration), you can find a full guide on how to plot data from Realm.io database with MPAndroidChart from scratch.